durjaysamrat/CropIQ/README.md

 [![Email](https://img.shields.io/badge/Email-durjaysamratn36@gmail.com-D14836?style=flat&logo=gmail)](mailto:durjaysamratn36@gmail.com)
 [![YouTube](https://img.shields.io/badge/YouTube-Tech_Demos-FF0000?style=flat&logo=youtube)](https://youtube.com/@durjaysamrat)

-## 📜 License
-Distributed under the MIT License.
-See `LICENSE` for more information.

-> "Empowering farmers with AI is not just about technology - it's about securing our global food future."
-> - Durjay Samrat, Creator of CropIQ

 ## 🌟 Support This Project
 If CropIQ inspires you or you'd like to see it grow, please consider: